star soup for the soul

 8a.
 If feeling fancy, serve in a bowl with your Stelline, ladling the blended veggie broth over the pasta, topping with olive oil and freshly grated Parmesan cheese.

 As with everything I make, I love to know the ingredients will fuel not only a beautiful plate, but a beautiful feeling inside.
-The goal truly is to eat to live, not to live to eat — no matter how incredible something taste’s, it’s also about how it tastes to our minds, bodies and souls that will keep that “deliciousness” with us long past the moment of actual consumption.
-I will again caveat, I’m not a nutritionist, but as holistic health coach I can confidently reaffirm —
+Steeped in the culture of being raised in Japanese and Italian homes, I understand the magnitude of importance food holds.
+I also believe in the philosophy of eating to live versus living to eat.
+It really is not about deprivation, it’s about remaining mindful and raising the vibration — no matter how incredible something taste’s, it’s also about how it “tastes” to our minds, bodies and souls that will keep the true “deliciousness” with us long past the moment of actual consumption.
+Pillars I continue to remind myself:

-3. Think loving thoughts as you cook and your food will taste better! #truth
+3. Think loving thoughts while cooking and the food will taste better! #truth